*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 While airbeds usually aren’t as comfortable as traditional solutions, they still support your body correctly and can be a solid alternative.
 Some people, in fact, prefer the experience of sleeping on an inflatable mattress.

 Even though the experience could be jarring at first, once you adjust to it, you could find yourself enjoying the experience.
-The feeling is a bit different than with traditional beds, but if you have neck or back problems, you could find the type of support this provides much more accommodating.
+The feeling is a bit different than with traditional beds, but if you have back or neck problems (see top pain picks here), you could find the type of support this provides much more accommodating.

 And since it doesn’t take up much space when it’s deflated, you could buy one as an alternative.
 That could prove to be valuable if you can’t sleep on your usual bed for whatever reason.
 For example, you could find yourself having trouble sleeping, and simply changing the surface could help alleviate the problem.
 Airbeds could be ideal for that purpose.